The Beginner’s Mind: The Power of Not Knowing

 You may find that you could spend hours with one object!

-By embodying ourselves, trusting the wisdom in our bodies, including our boundaries, and allowing the world to teach us.
+By embodying ourselves, trusting the wisdom in our bodies, including our boundaries, and even allowing the world to influence us, we may discover true self leadership.
 It is about stepping into each moment without gripping tightly.
-About remembering that knowing isn’t the only way to belong.
+It is about remembering that knowing isn’t the only way to belong.
 I find that the beginner’s mindset leads to the cultivation of so many wonderful things including, gratitude and joy.
 For each moment, every day.

 -Imuri